 Bangladesh

-40% of people in Bangladesh live below the poverty line.
-Traditionally, the man earns the income in Bangladesh - usually as a day laborer working in the fields or in fish farming.
-Women's everyday lives are often limited to housework and raising children.
+A quarter of people in Bangladesh live below the poverty line.
+Traditionally, the man earns the income - usually as a day laborer in agriculture or fish farming.
+The women usually take care of the household and raise the children.
 Discrimination and domestic violence are widespread.
-Education or further training outside the home is often impossible.
-Many pregnant and breastfeeding women receive inadequate medical care.
+Many women have few opportunities to further their education outside the home.
+Pregnant and breastfeeding women often receive inadequate medical care.
 Girls are often seen as a financial and social burden.
-More than half of the girls in Bangladesh are therefore married off early and are less than 18 years old when they get married.
-They face a difficult future with limited opportunities.
-In the south of the country, the constant influx of refugees in the Cox's Bazar region is exerting immense pressure on the host community.
-Coupled with recurring natural disasters such as flooding, this means that the host community is now also dependent on humanitarian aid.
+This is why more than half of girls are married off early, usually before their 18th birthday.
+As a result, they often face a difficult future with limited opportunities.

 Women learn to demand their rights.
 This includes preventing girls from marrying children and sending them to school instead, reducing domestic violence in families and giving women a say in family planning.
 They are trained in poultry farming, goat rearing, vegetable growing and tailoring.
 This enables them to earn their own income.